dentonzh/Eggspress/README.md

 Pages are helpful for including one-off information.
 They differ from posts in that they do not appear in any lists of posts.
 Their paths are also different.
 Where posts are located at `https://<your-domain>/blog/<post-slug>`, custom pages are located at `https://<your-domain>/<page-slug>`.

 ## Author profiles
 Author profiles contain data used to generate author pages and author cards.
 These files have optional content sections.
-If populated, content in author profiles will appear under the list of that author's post in a section titled "Biography."^8
+If populated, content in author profiles will appear under the list of that author's post in a section titled "Biography."

 To attribute a post to an author, set the `author` frontmatter field.